 The composition of assets will generally be a good indicator of the amount of work that needs to be done and the executor will quote a fee against this background.
 The sale of a fixed property and business or offshore interests may complicate the process of winding up the estate.

 If the surviving spouse is the sole heir, and/or there are no business interests and sufficient cash is available to cover the costs, the executor will generally offer a larger discount.
 Ultimately, the executor is responsible for signing off the liquidation and distribution account, confirming that all the costs are correct and that it will be settled.

 Unfortunately, most of the smaller administration costs will have to be paid, with limited scope for negotiation, Williams says.

 Costs of security can be avoided completely by exempting the nominated executor from lodging the bond of security in the will, Williams says.

-This article was brought to you by the Fiduciary Institute of Southern Africa.
+Brought to you by the Fiduciary Institute of Southern Africa (Fisa).